The Call For Entries invites film submissions for the International Buddhist Film Festival.

 Payment in US dollars by bank check, money order, mailed to the delivery address below, or via PayPal.

-Selected works will be screened from 35mm prints, hi-def file on a hard drive or Blu-ray disk; DCP, Digibeta or HDCam may be available, but inquire to confirm.
-Please indicate with your submission which format will be available.
+Selected works will be screened from your Blu-ray disk or HD (or better) file on a hard drive; DCP, Digibeta or HDCam may be possible, depending on venue.
+Please indicate with your submission which formats will be available.

 A press kit will be required for all selected works.
 Kit must include print-quality promotional photographs as digital files, as well as Director’s biography, production notes and film’s screening history.
 Instructions for delivery will be provided with selection notification.